salos1982/generateTemplatedCode/README.md

 ## How To use
 Just call from context menu for the directory you want to apply new template.
 ![call template generator](images/selectExtension.png)
+### Key bindings
+You can set key binding in settings  for command `salos.module.generator`.

 ## Requirements